alimst/mesh_generation/README.md

 The PNM image format can be viewed online at: http://paulcuth.me.uk/netpbm-viewer/ or can be converted to other image formats at: https://convertio.co/pnm-png/

-If OpenCV is installed on your machine any common image formats can be used (i.e., JPG, PNG, ...) in the output image.
-To enable the OpenCV functionlity the "OPENVC_INSTALLED" macro must be first defined at the beginning of the file "make_mesh.cpp".
+If OpenCV is installed on your machine any common image formats can be used (i.e., JPG, PNG, ...) in the output image name.
+To enable the OpenCV functionality the "OPENVC_INSTALLED" macro must be first defined at the beginning of the file "make_mesh.cpp".
 More details are given inside the file "make_mesh.cpp".